-34. Whereas Yugoslavia contends moreover that the sustained and intensive bombing of the whole of its territory, including the most heavily populated areas, constitutes "a serious violation of Article II of the Genocide Convention"; whereas it argues that "the pollution of soil, air and water, destroying the economy of the country, contaminating the environment with depleted uranium, inflicts conditions of life on the Yugoslav nation calculated to bring about its physical destruction"; whereas it asserts that it is the Yugoslav nation as a whole and as such that is targeted; and whereas it stresses that the use of certain weapons whose long-term hazards to health and the environment are already known, and the destruction of the largest part of the country's power supply system, with catastrophic consequences of which the Respondent must be aware, "impl[y] the intent to destroy, in whole or in part", the Yugoslav national group as such;

-35. Whereas for its part Canada contends that "the facts alleged in the Application bear no genuine relation to the Genocide Convention which is invoked as a basis for jurisdiction"; whereas Canada, referring to the fact that Yugoslavia had invoked Article II (c) of the Convention, observes inter alia that "the essence of genocide is intention and destruction - the destruction of entire populations"; that the Applicant "did not even attempt to address the question of intent"; and that aggression, or with collateral damage suffered by civilians, or with issues related to the proportionality of the use of force";

-"this cheapens the concept of genocide and deprives it of its integrity as an autonomous principle to equate it with the use of force or even and whereas Canada accordingly concludes that "[t]he Genocide Convention cannot, therefore, provide prima facie jurisdiction for the measures sought";

-36. Whereas it is not disputed that both Yugoslavia and Canada are parties to the Genocide Convention without reservation; and whereas Article IX of the Convention accordingly appears to constitute a basis on which the jurisdiction of the Court might be founded to the extent that the subject-matter of the dispute relates to "the interpretation, application or fulfilment" of the Convention, including disputes "relating to the responsibility of a state for genocide or for any of the other acts enumerated in article III" of the said Convention;

-37. Whereas, in order to determine, even prima facie, whether a dispute within the meaning of Article IX of the Genocide Convention exists, the Court cannot limit itself to noting that one of the Parties maintains that the Convention applies, while the other denies it; and whereas in the present case the Court must ascertain whether the breaches of the Convention alleged by Yugoslavia are capable of falling within the provisions of that instrument and whether, as a consequence, the dispute is one which the Court would have jurisdiction ratione materiae to entertain pursuant to Article IX (cf. Oil Platforms (Islamic Republic of Iran v.
+- 34. Whereas Yugoslavia contends moreover that the sustained and intensive bombing of the whole of its territory, including the most heavily populated areas, constitutes "a serious violation of Article II of the Genocide Convention"; whereas it argues that "the pollution of soil, air and water, destroying the economy of the country, contaminating the environment with depleted uranium, inflicts conditions of life on the Yugoslav nation calculated to bring about its physical destruction"; whereas it asserts that it is the Yugoslav nation as a whole and as such that is targeted; and whereas it stresses that the use of certain weapons whose long-term hazards to health and the environment are already known, and the destruction of the largest part of the country's power supply system, with catastrophic consequences of which the Respondent must be aware, "impl[y] the intent to destroy, in whole or in part", the Yugoslav national group as such; - 35.
+Whereas for its part Portugal contends that Article IX of the Genocide Convention "provides a basis for jurisdiction only in respect of disputes concerning the interpretation, application or fulfilment of that Convention"; that Yugoslavia "has failed to prove any breach of the Genocide Convention, actual or threatened"; that "the specific intent which is necessary for the crime [of genocide]'s existence is absent in the case"; that the actions in which Portugal allegedly took part "are clearly inadequate to the commitment of a crime that would require a selective effort in the choice of victims, incompatible with the contingent effect of the employed means"; and that in consequence "both the objective and subjective elements of the crime are missing, and so there is not the slightest basis for claiming successfully the existence of facts relevant under the Genocide Convention attributable to the Portuguese Republic"; and whereas Portugal accordingly concludes that Article IX of the Genocide Convention "[does not] provide a prima facie basis for jurisdiction"; - 36.
+Whereas, in order for Article IX of the Convention to be capable of constituting a basis on which the jurisdiction of the Court might be founded ratione materiae, the subject-matter of the dispute must relate to "the interpretation, application or fulfilment" of the Convention, including disputes "relating to the responsibility of a state for genocide or for any of the other acts enumerated in article III" of the said Convention; - 37.
+Whereas, in order to determine, even prima facie, whether a dispute within the meaning of Article IX of the Genocide Convention exists, the Court cannot limit itself to noting that one of the Parties maintains that the Convention applies, while the other denies it; and whereas in the present case the Court must ascertain whether the breaches of the Convention alleged by Yugoslavia are capable of falling within the provisions of that instrument and whether, as a consequence, the dispute is one which the Court has jurisdiction ratione materiae to entertain pursuant to Article IX (cf. Oil Platforms (Islamic Republic of Iran v.
 United States of America), Preliminary Objection, Judgment, I.C.J.
 Reports 1996 (II), p.
 810, para.
 16);